nawarian/The-PHP-Website/source/_posts_en/4-clean-tests-with-php-and-phpunit.blade.md

 // Further cases...
 ```

+Crystal clear!
+Given a person has no wings, it shouldn't be able to fly!
+Reads like a poem 😍

 Now, this "Further cases" appearing twice on our text is already a great
 clue this test is doing too many assertions.
-Meanwhile "testCanFly()" doesn't
+Meanwhile the method name
-mean anything useful at all.
+`testCanFly()` doesn't mean something useful at all.

 Let's make this test case great again: